-Continuous $n{\rm INP}$ data were measured in the Alaskan Arctic from October 2021 through December 2023.
-We find a factor of 10-1000 times greater efficiency in the arctic INPs through heterogeneous freezing at sea level during autumn compared to those found previously (Wilbourn et al., 2024) at the mid-latitude ARM sites using the same instrumentation.
-Specifically, we find relatively low concentrations of aerosol surface area (Fig. 3b) and contrasting high INP concentrations (Fig. 4) at BRW relative to previous observations at ARM's SGP and ENA sites.
+Continuous n{INP} data were measured in the Alaskan Arctic from October 2021 through December 2023.
+We find a factor of 10-1000 times greater efficiency in the arctic INPs through heterogeneous freezing at sea level during fall compared to those found previously (Wilbourn et al., 2024) at the mid-latitude ARM sites using the same instrumentation.
+Specifically, we find relatively low concentrations of aerosol surface area (Fig. 3b) and contrasting high-INP concentrations (Fig. 4) at BRW relative to previous observations at ARM's SGP and ENA sites.
 In each of these studies, the same PINE-03 system was deployed for an extended time period.
-Thus, while the PINE-03 has limitations (for example insensitivity to INPs with freezing temperatures > -16 °C), the relative comparisons among these locations are instructive.
+Thus, while PINE-03 has limitations (e.g., insensitivity to INPs with freezing temperatures > -16 °C), the relative comparisons among these locations are instructive.

-Our analysis of this multi-season INP dataset from BRW offered insight on the variability of INP abundance and revealed seasonality in INP properties.
+Our analysis of this multi-season INP dataset from BRW offered insight into the variability of INP abundance and revealed seasonality in INP properties.
 Spring showed profound INP abundance and freezing efficiencies, presumably due to arctic haze events.
-As previously shown, some arctic haze tracers, such as particulate nss sulfate and nitrate, were found to be higher in spring in our study period than in other seasons.
-From back trajectory analysis, it is found that air masses connected to high INP episodes can come from all directions while low INP episodes are strictly from north.
-More specifically, air masses observed during high INP episodes in spring tended to come from terrestrial regions (Central Alaska).
+As shown previously, some arctic haze tracers, such as particulate nss sulfate and nitrate, were found to be higher in spring in our study period than in other seasons.
+From back-trajectory analysis, it is found that air masses connected to high-INP episodes can come from all directions, while low-INP episodes are strictly from the north.
+More specifically, air masses observed during high-INP episodes in spring tended to come from terrestrial regions (central Alaska).

-Our n{INP} data show very high freezing efficiency of INPs across the measured temperatures as compared to the previous mid-latitude INP measurements made by the same instrument, as well as observed high n{INP} above -21 °C throughout the year.
-This data suggests the persistent presence of high temperature INPs in Arctic Alaska.
-Distinct different freezing efficiencies of aerosols observed for the arctic site as compared to the mid-latitude sites indicate the necessity of considering emission source regions yet not to merge whole regions into one because INP data is region dependent.
+Our $n{\rm INP}$ data show very high freezing efficiencies of INPs across the measured temperatures as compared to the previous mid-latitude INP measurements made by the same instrument, together with observed high $n{\rm INP}$ values above -21 °C throughout the year.
+These data suggest the persistent presence of high-temperature INPs in Arctic Alaska.
+Distinct different freezing efficiencies of aerosols observed for the arctic site as compared to the mid-latitude sites indicate the necessity of considering emission source regions yet do not merge whole regions into one because INP data are region-dependent.

 Long-term INP datasets, such as that presented here, are lacking in the arctic region but are needed to improve representation of clouds in numerical models.
-To this end, we developed a parameterization for ice nucleation active surface site density covering -31 to -21 °C. For temperatures higher than -21 °C, INP concentrations were sufficiently low to approach the boundaries of what is detectable given the experimental design, a factor that should be considered for future studies (e.g., examining larger air volume or recreating particle-laden conditions by virtual air mass concentration).
-This dataset also complements shorter INP datasets previously made in the same region.
+To this end, we developed a parameterization for ice nucleation active surface site density covering -31 to -21 °C. For temperatures higher than -21 °C, INP concentrations were sufficiently low to approach the boundaries of what is detectable given the experimental design, a factor that should be considered for future studies (e.g., examining larger air volumes or recreating particle-laden conditions by virtual air mass concentration).
+This dataset also complements smaller INP datasets previously created in the same region.
 It will be useful to improve atmospheric models to simulate cloud feedback and determine their impact on the global radiative energy budget.
-Whether this parameterization can only be applied to ground-level INPs or if vertical INP gradients might affect their utility in modeling cloud processes should be verified.
-Together with the INP data, additional aerosol data, such as coarse mode size distributions, particle chemical composition and mixing state (deployed at BRW in October 2024), as well as vertical INP profiles, would allow us to further understand the implications of this dataset for clouds, precipitation, and regional weather, as well as overall ambient ice nucleation abundance in the NSA region.
+Whether this parameterization can only be applied to groundlevel INPs or whether vertical INP gradients might affect their utility in modeling cloud processes should be verified.
+Together with the INP data, additional aerosol data, such as coarse-mode size distributions, particle chemical composition and mixing state (deployed at BRW in October 2024), and vertical INP profiles, would allow us to further understand the implications of this dataset for clouds, precipitation, regional weather, and overall ambient ice nucleation abundance in the NSA region.